[vc_row][vc_column][vc_column_text]

 Field Inspectors usually work alone.
 Some inspectors team up and bring a partner to help them with the inspections.
 Although they spend considerable time inspecting residential and sometimes commercial properties, inspectors also spend time in their home office reviewing property inspection orders, routing their inspections, answering e-mails and telephone calls, writing reports, and occasionally scheduling homeowner appointments for insurance loss inspections.

-While conducting inspections on vacant properties, you may be required to walk completely around the property through tall weeds and grass.
+While conducting inspections on vacant properties, you may be required to walk completely around the property, through tall weeds and grass.
 During certain months and seasons, the use of insect repellent may be a good idea.
 Some inspections require you to enter vacant properties to inspect the interior.
-Some interiors are just downright nasty inside.
+Some interiors are just down right nasty inside.
 (You need to know the good and the bad about this type of work.)
 Never open a refrigerator in the summer heat…just sayin.

-Inspectors normally work regular daylight hours (you cannot take photos in the dark!).
-Additional hours during peak periods may be required when conducting a “rush” or a high volume of inspections within a short period of time.
+Inspectors normally work regular daylight hours, (you cannot take photos in the dark!).
+Additional hours during peak periods may be required when conducting “rush” or a high volume of inspections within a short period of time.
 Most inspections provide 3 to 5 days to complete the work order with a due date.
 Some inspections you receive may be due the next day or may already be past due by the time you receive them.
-There are reasons for that, which we will explain later.
+There are reasons for that, which we explain later.

 Sometimes your clients will ask you to go outside your normal assigned area or counties to cover inspections where there are no inspectors.
-In these instances, you should ask for additional funds added to the regular fee to at least cover your fuel expenses and the additional time expended.
+In these instances you should ask for additional funds added to the regular fee to at least cover your fuel expenses and the additional time expended.

 Be aware of your ability to handle stressful situations with short turnaround requirements on some work orders, as it may affect your ability to be successful in the mortgage field services industry.
 Keeping and maintaining good communication with your account managers is essential.